alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 #### What did you struggle with?
 * Lot of talk at the strategy about comms strategy and events- need to think about how best to manage this with Turing teams etc
+ * EK - we will be writing a health RCM comms strategy so we can include Turing-roche as a key part of this.
+Let's plan to work on this together.
 * Knowledge Share speaker not recruited for June yet, hoping to sort this week

 * #### What would you like to work on next week?